-Some newer laptops will have both a dedicated card (e.g. Nvidia or AMD) and an integrated graphical processor (e.g. Intel or AMD).
+Some newer laptops will have both a dedicated card (Nvidia or AMD) and an integrated graphical processor (Intel or AMD).

-If you are using a mobile device, then you can access a View Only version of your Figma Files.
-This applies to iPads, tablets or mobile devices running mobile operating systems e.g. iOS.
+If you are using a device that runs a mobile operating system, you can only access a View Only version of Figma files.

 Tablets that run a full desktop OS, like the Microsoft Surface, don't have the same limitations.

-You will also be able to view Prototypes on a mobile browser.
-To do so, you can open a Prototyping link on your mobile device.
+You can also view prototypes on a mobile browser.
+To do so, open a prototyping link on your mobile device.
 Keep in mind that the browser address bar may obstruct or prevent some actions.

 The minimum requirements to view Figma files on mobile browsers are: